-The Board was established to investigate and implement alternatives for providing affordable housing in Lexington for persons of low, moderate and middle income.
+The Board was established by an Act of the Commonwealth to investigate and implement alternatives for providing affordable housing in Lexington for persons of low, moderate and middle income.
 The powers and duties of this Board are intended to supplement and not limit those of the Lexington Housing Authority.

 Members should have a background in engineering, finance, business, real estate, town government, law and/or development for persons of housing of low and moderate income.

 Members: no fewer than 5

 Appointed by: Board of Selectmen